grpc/grpc-go/README.md

 Documentation
 -------------
-You can find more detailed documentation and examples in the [grpc-common repository](http://github.com/grpc/grpc-common).
+You can find more detailed documentation and examples in the [examples directory](examples/).

 Status
 ------